Cee-lo: Cee-lo with a bank

+Betting

+According to the rules of "Strung Flowers", each player throws the dice to determine which player will be the banker.
+The player who rolls the highest total number of red pips (sum of one and four faces on Chinese dice) is the banker.

-In this game, one person is established as the banker, and all other players make even money bets against the bank.
-If a player makes a $10 bet, then they stand to either win or lose $10 depending on the roll of the dice.
-The Banker has an advantage relative to the other players (amounting to approximately 2.7% of the amount bet).
-When a player is established as the banker, they put up an initial stake known as the bank, or center bet.
-Once they have placed their stake, and announced the amount, the other players have a chance to cover or "fade" their bet.
-Starting with the player to the banker's left, and proceeding clockwise around the circle, each player in turn can fade a portion of the bank, as much as they like, until the entire bank is covered or every player has had a chance to make a bet.
+When one player is established as the banker, they put up an initial stake known as the bank, or center bet.
+Once they have placed their stake, and announced the amount, the other players have a chance to cover or "fade" the bank.
+Starting with the player to the banker's left, and proceeding clockwise around the circle, each player in turn can fade a portion of the bank, as much as they like, until the entire bank is covered.
+Alternatively, after every player has had a chance to make a bet, if the entire bank has not been covered, the banker withdraws the uncovered amount.

-If the initial stake is $100, the first player might choose to fade $20, the next player $20, and the next player $60.
+For example, if the initial stake is $100, the first player might choose to fade $20, the next player $20, and the next player $60.
 Then the entire bank is covered and no more bets are placed this round.
-Or, if the initial stake is $100, six players choose to fade $10 each, and no one else wishes to bet, then the banker pockets the unfaded portion of the bank ($40) and plays for only the stakes that were covered.
+As an uncovered example, if the initial stake is $100, six players choose to fade $10 each, and no one else wishes to bet, then the banker pockets the unfaded portion of the bank ($40), reducing the initial stake to $60, and plays for only the stakes that were covered.

-After all the bets are settled according to the roll of the dice (explained below), if the same player maintains control of the bank, he may add as much money as he wishes to his stake, or let the bank stand at whatever amount remains after all the bets are settled.
-A new round begins, the players fade again just as above, and so the game continues.
+After all the bets are settled according to the roll of the dice (explained below), if the same player maintains control of the bank, the banker may add as much money as they wish to their stake, or let the bank stand at whatever amount remains after all the bets are settled.
+After a new round begins, the players fade again just as above, and so the game continues.

 Control of the bank can change under certain circumstances.
-If all the players beat the banker in one round, they break the bank, and control of the bank then passes to the next player to the banker's left, who establishes his own initial stake as above.
-Otherwise, the first player to beat the banker by rolling 4-5-6 or triples will become the new banker (after the existing banker settles the remaining bets and pockets whatever remains of his bank).
+If the banker establishes a point and all the players beat the banker by points in one round, they break the bank.
+Alternatively, if the banker rolls one of the instant loss combinations (a combination of one, two, and three, or establishing a point of 1), the bank is also broken.
+In both cases, control of the bank then passes to the next player to the banker's left, who establishes his own initial stake as above.
+Otherwise, the first player to beat the banker by rolling a combination of four, five, and six, or triples will become the new banker after the existing banker settles the remaining bets and pockets whatever remains of the bank.